Personal profile

 Personal Statement

 From October 2019 I am a Senior Lecturer (Associate Prof) in Information Science in the Department of Computer and Information Sciences (CIS), where I am also member of the Strathclyde iSchool Research Group and Digital Health and Wellness Research Group.
-From 2021 I am Chair of the CIS Athena SWAN Team.
+In 2024 I became the Chair of the CIS Athena Swan team, leading a successful application which resulted in a departmental Athena Swan bronze award in recognition of our gender equality and inclusion efforts.
+From 2024 I am leading the CIS GEDI (Gender Equality, Diversity, and Inclusion) team.

 My overarching interest is in the field of cultural heritage informatics, which is an interdisciplinary lens for investigating questions relating to preservation, access, and wellbeing in the domain of tangible and intangible heritage.

-I am supervising PhD students researching information practices in secular and religious pilgrimage routes, assessing ethics risks in information systems, and digital preservation practices in national libraries.
+I am currently supervising PhD students researching information practices in secular and religious pilgrimage routes, and digital preservation practices in national libraries.
 Doctoral proposals related to my areas of interest are welcome.

 Prior to joining the University of Strathclyde, I was Senior Lecturer in Information Science, member of the Northumbria Social Computing Group (NorSC), and Athena SWAN Chair at the University of Northumbria.
 Before that, I was Research Fellow in the School of Cultural and Creative Arts at the University of Glasgow, where I was also awarded my doctorate and led research in several EU-funded projects as PI, Co-I and researcher.
 In Italy I held a research scholarship on information systems for industrial design at Politecnico di Milano, and coordinated digital libraries’ activities and projects.
 I also conducted research on museum history and museography with Scuola Normale Superiore in Pisa, Goppion Laboratorio Museotecnico, National Institute of Art and Archaeology in Rome, and the National Gallery in Bologna.